feliciahmq/ip/docs/README.md

 **Expected Output**:
 ```
-OK, I've marked this task as not done yet:
+OK, I've marked this claudia.task as not done yet:
  [D][ ] return book (by: Sunday)
 ```

-### Delete a task
+### Delete a claudia.task

-Delete a task from the list.
+Delete a claudia.task from the list.

 **Command**: `delete ID`